hwumspore/hwumspore.github.io/index.md

 Click [here](/projects/) for more details of each project.

-If you have ideas of a project you would like to pursue, you may approach a specific lecturer to propose and discuss further.
+If you have other ideas for a project you would like to pursue, you may approach a specific lecturer to propose and discuss further.

 ## CS Supervisors